awonriaz/advanced-materials-platform/README.md

 ## Hyperledger Fabric

 Fabric is kept separate because it is heavier than the Docker API stack.
-Use it as the permissioned blockchain trust-layer demonstration.
+It is used as the permissioned blockchain trust-layer demonstration.

 ```bash
 export FABRIC_SAMPLES_DIR=/c/fabric-samples